-FST 133 INTRODUCTION TO WILDLAND FIRE BEHAVIOR
+FST 133 INTRODUCTION TO WILDLAND FIRE BEHAVIOR Course length: 8 hours lecture .5 units CSU

 This introductory course provides instruction in basic wildland fire behavior factors that will aid students in the safe and effective control of wildland fires.
 This course may be offered as Pass/No Pass.